Birds Korea's Bird News May 2004:

 A particularly good week around the Gunsan Airport.
 (Most of the birds listed below I saw on lunch break.)

 The bird I liked the most was a male Black Paradise Flycatcher working a hedgerow for 15-20 minutes.
 A Chestnut-flanked White-eye was also impressive.
 Other sightings were a male White-throated Rock Thrush, Rufous-tailed Robin, female Eye-browed Thrush, a pair of Ashy Minivets, and Asian Brown, Grey-spotted, and female Mugimaki Flycatchers.
 A Chestnut Bunting showed up, and the Broad-billed Rollers, Red-rumped Swallows, and Eurasian Hobbies are back.
-I also heard ,b>Black-naped Orioles, Eurasian Scops Owls, and Common and Oriental Cuckoos.
+I also heard ,Black-naped Orioles, Eurasian Scops Owls, and Common and Oriental Cuckoos.

 Yesterday I saw 1 Eurasian and 4 Black-faced Spoonbills, a male Gadwall, and 3 male Eurasian Wigeon in the Mangyeong estuary.